CCarrMcMahon/repo-essentials/README.md

 ## Incompatibilities

-This plugin will not work with:
+This plugin will not work with the following mods and has been configured to avoid loading when they are detected:

 -   **NoLimitChatbox** by **nickklmao**: Both plugins modify the chat character limit system in different ways.
 NoLimitChatbox removes the character limit entirely, while Essentials replaces it with a configurable value.
-I have configured BepInEx to avoid loading this plugin when the other one is detected.
+-   **MorePlayers** by **zelofi**: Both plugins attempt to modify the maximum player limit in the game.
+The Server Max Players feature in Essentials conflicts with the functionality provided by MorePlayers.

 ## Patches